CyrilWendl/ICG-2017/icg_project/README.txt

 - We also modify the lighting of the water and the grid using the diffuse lighting.
 For that we use a uniform diffuse_factor that changes depending on the time of day and we do a similar mapping technique as the blending effect for that.

+** Rémy **
+* Unsuccessful implementation of Level-Of-Detail and Tessellation *

+* Animated trees implemented *
+Trees placed randomly on the terrain, and animated with "wind" (sine perturbation around equilibrium position).
+Height and width of the trees vary also.